PLEASE NOTE the trail is now closed to all traffic. Please observe all “no trespassing signs.” Thank you!

 Original federal funding mentions nothing about paved regional greenways with continuous surfaces or state greenways.

-A Parks Department document written in 2013 (and kept as a “draft”) echoes the concerns we’ve expressed through the years, that construction projects the park has engaged in over the years have harmed the nature areas in the park.
-They recommended that agencies get together to remove asphalt in the park because it has caused fragmentation.
-Quotes:
+A Parks Department document written in 2013 says that construction projects inside the park have harmed the park.
+Their recommendation is that agencies should get together and remove asphalt in the park.
+Some quotes from that study:

 “The abundance of impermeable surfaces in urban environments prevents rainfall from percolating into the soil, resulting in large volumes of stormwater that erode soil, decrease water quality in aquatic habitats, and burden sewer systems.
 Natural areas have the capacity to detain and store stormwater.
 Regional, interagency collaboration could help reduce runoff by minimizing impermeable surfaces and increasing the acreage of absorptive green spaces.” pp 52-55

-Scientific data shows that half the world’s wildlife has disappeared in the last 40 years, largely due to loss of wildlife habitat and development, and this paving is part of that trend.
-These changes cause cumulative impacts – and they do matter. (click here for National Geographic article)
+Scientific data shows that 50% of the world’s wildlife has disappeared in the last 40 years due to loss of wildlife habitat and development. (click here for National Geographic article)

-Vernal pools form every spring within 30 ft of the Putnam Trail, regardless of ruts or superficial trail grading.
-They contain various invertebrates and are a living seasonal connection between the different segments of the wetland protected by both state and federal law.
+Vernal pools form every spring within 30 ft of the Putnam Trail, containing various invertebrates.
+They are the living seasonal connection between the different segments of the wetland inside the park.

 2017 Public Safety Letter to CB8 and Commissioner Mitchell Silver about bike speeds: (Click for letter)

-Diagrams of the vernal pools next to the Putnam Trail click here
+Diagrams of the vernal pools next to the Putnam Trail here

 Statement about why a full SWPPP is necessary click here